 Be sure to include in your application any international positions, consultancies, and meetings you have been involved in, and note key accomplishments or results as well as any leadership roles that you held.
 Also include other international experience that is relevant to the UN’s work.

-Note your level of proficiency in any of the six official languages of the UN (Arabic, Chinese, English, French, Russian, and Spanish) or other languages.
-Please be sure to indicate your mother tongue.
+Note your proficiency in English and any of the other official UN languages (Arabic, Chinese, French, Russian, and Spanish) or other languages.

 Appointment at the United Nations is subject to satisfactory and complete verification of academic qualifications and employment.
 If you are a candidate under closer consideration, reference checks will be conducted and you will be notified accordingly.
 Regarding academic qualifications, only applicants with academic qualifications from accredited (officially recognized) universities or institutions are considered eligible.
 The accreditation status of an educational institution is verified through this reference check procedure.